Memnonov/trumpet-tyckiter/README.md

 Need to play higher notes?
 Practice harder.

 requires SDL2, SDL2_image and SDL2_mixer.
-cmake works on Arch at least.
+The cmake thing works on Arch at least.